bml-research/data_analysis/excel/excel_02_data_import.md

 Open your text file and check how the data are organized.

 Here you can see the [Food Composition](https://www.kaggle.com/datasets/vinitshah0110/food-composition?resource=download&select=Food+Composition.csv) file.
+You can also download the file [here](./files_02_data_import/Food_Composition.csv)

 ![food composition](./pics_02_data_import/01.png)
 *<sub>Figure 1: a csv file in Visual Studio Code</sub>*

 As can be seen from the screenshot above, the csv file contains a header and the column separator that is used is a comma.
 It can also be seen that the file is UTF-8 encoded and contains a BOM.

+As you scroll through the file, you might also see some errors.
+There are 3 newline errors in the file.
+Can you find which lines are wrong?

+Answer: line 1486, line 1496 and line 1507.
+They contain an erroneous newline.

 ## Check the decimal separator